Consent management

 - Different namespaces + grant without L0 → return records with redacted body

 This runs on every pull.
-If a grant is added or revoked, the change takes effect on the next poll — no daemon restart needed.
+If a grant is added or revoked, the change takes effect on the next poll — no instance restart needed.

 What the filter does not do